rachaelkalicun/evercooked_blog/source/blog/yorkshire-pudding.html.md

 This recipe isn’t just about a side dish.
 It’s about sticking with something that takes perseverance.
 It’s about doing something worthwhile even when the outcome is unpredictable.

-This version makes six or seven tall, golden Yorkshire puddings, depending on how full you fill each cup in a standard muffin tin.
+This version makes nine or ten tall, golden Yorkshire puddings, depending on how full you fill each cup in a standard muffin tin.

 <h2 id="recipe-target">Ingredients</h2>